 Street Photography in its broad forms is not really a subcategory of Journalism.
 Although a lot of images have historical value in showing the life of a certain time, it is not really dedicated to “inform” society.
 At its highest form Street Photography has mostly artistic value in documenting the human nature in its natural environment.
 It is not necessarily to tell informative stories or to research mankind in a deep fashion, but scraps on the surface of the people.
 Names, background and their story don’t matter in Street Photography since we don’t interact with our subject or get in contact with them.

 On the other hand, Documentary Photography gets closer to people in the way, that it is all about the story they tell.
-The purpose of this genre is to show informative stories through a series of images, mostly accompanied with written text.
+The purpose of this genre is to show informative stories through a series of images, mostly accompanied by written text.
 One of the key factors of Social Documentary Photography is honesty and trust.
 Today’s media is in a very confusing state with accusations of faked news spreading the world and it’s not really clear what is true and what is altered.
 There lies a chance for Documentary Photography to simply show unaltered images and built trust.

 Read the full reveal here: Three Dimensions of Photojournalism and its ethics